Updated November 1, 2016

 In this section of my Market Samurai Review I will show the most useful tools in Market Samurai.
 I have used these a lot, and have managed to rank highly on Google for certain keywords.

-The key is to finding low competition search terms, where there is also low competition on page one of Google.
-This is where Market Samurai helps.
+The key is to find low competition search terms, where there is also low competition on page one of Google.
+This is where Market Samurai excels.

 The other modules are useful for sure, especially if you are running niche websites – ie. looking for available domain names, content to curate, places to link to and so on.
-But I won’t be going into them in this post.
+But I won’t be going into them in this post because these days with White Hat SEO, they are not overly useful or helpful.

 This is a screen shot of what Market Samurai’s SEO Competition Module shows us:

 Basically you are aiming for a result with lots of green.
-Importantly, a page with low PR and few backlinks.
+Importantly, a page with very few backlinks (BLP column) and lots of green in the last four columns (Title, URL, Desc and Head).
 Market Samurai measures these all in various ways, using various sources, and if you hover over the title of each column you get a specific description.
+But really it is that simple.

 The above screenshot shows an “average” result, because there are a lot of yellow, a few red and green.